bfox9900/CAMEL99-ITC/README.md

 #### Source code Re-Org
 - FORTHITC.MAK file was created for easier understanding of the file compiling order and compiler switches.
-- Hi level Forth words and a few CODE words are now in HILEVEL.HSF Many files INCLUDEs are still embedded in the HILEVEL.HSF file.
+- Hi level Forth words and a few CODE words are now in HILEVEL.HSF.

+  Other INCLUDE statements are still embedded in the HILEVEL.HSF file.

 **************************************************************************
 ### V2.68